Are Carding Bots Using Your eCommerce Site To Commit Fraud?

 Preventing bot clicks

 However you’re managing your business online, bots can be disruptive and damaging.
-From clicking on your ads or spamming to fraudulently inflating your analytics, blocking bots has become increasingly important to businesses.
+From clicking on your ads or spamming to fraudulently inflating your analytics, blocking bots (carding bots included, of course) has become increasingly important to businesses.

 Sign up to CHEQ Essentials for free to prevent bot clicks on your Google and Facebook Ads.